-Appian Corporation and Coupa Software were added to the peer group based on their size and the nature of their business.
-Hortonworks and Mulesoft were removed from the peer group as they were no longer public due to their acquisition or merger.
-At the end of fiscal year 2019, MongoDB was at the 34th percentile in terms of revenue and at the 53rd percentile in terms of market capitalization relative to the companies in this peer group.
+RingCentral and Trade Desk were added to the peer group based primarily on their market capitalization and the nature of their business.
+Appian, Box, Carbonite and Yext were removed from the peer group due to their low market capitalization relative to MongoDB.
+At the time of the compensation committee's approval of this peer group, MongoDB was at the 22nd percentile in terms of revenue and at the 53rd percentile in terms of market capitalization relative to the companies in this peer group.
+Tableau was acquired in fiscal year 2020 and, while its publicly disclosed pre-acquisition compensation data remained relevant for compensation comparisons for fiscal year 2020, it will be removed from the compensation benchmarking peer groups going forward.
+LogMeIn was acquired in fiscal year 2021 and will also be removed from our compensation benchmarking peer groups going forward.

-The compensation committee referred to compensation data from this peer group in the first quarter of fiscal year 2020 to assist with the determination of compensation for our directors and executive officers.

-In addition to public proxy data from our compensation peer group, the compensation committee used survey data from a 2018 technology industry executive compensation survey to evaluate the competitive market when formulating its recommendation for the total direct compensation packages for our executive officers, including base salary and long-term incentive compensation opportunities.
+The compensation committee referred to compensation data from this peer group in the first quarter of fiscal year 2021 to assist with the determination of compensation for our directors and executive officers.
+In addition, the compensation committee used survey data from a 2019 technology industry executive compensation survey to evaluate the competitive market when formulating its recommendation for the total direct compensation packages for our executive officers, including base salary and long-term incentive compensation opportunities.
 This survey provides compensation market intelligence and is widely used within the technology industry.

 The compensation committee reviews the compensation peer group at least annually to make adjustments to its composition if warranted, taking into account changes in both our business and the businesses of the companies in the peer group.
-In the third quarter of fiscal year 2020, the compensation committee made further adjustments to the peer group for purposes of fiscal year 2021 compensation determinations.
+In the third quarter of fiscal year 2021, the compensation committee made further adjustments to the peer group for purposes of fiscal year 2022 compensation determinations.

-Executive Compensation Program Components for FY2020
+Executive Compensation Program Components for FY2021

-Named executive officer compensation awarded in the fiscal year ended January 31, 2020 consisted of the following components.
+Named executive officer compensation awarded in the fiscal year ended January 31, 2021 consisted of the following components.